-Music brings people together, and IAML membership supports our aim to make music internationally accessible through acquisition and lending, preservation and digitization, cataloguing and bibliography, and documentation and research.
-Moreover, most music librarians and archivists serve as educators, opening up the vast world of information and repertoire during their daily interactions with students, faculty members, researchers, musicians, and the general public.
-We work internationally on multiple fronts to promote and protect musical heritage among diverse cultures, because the importance of music in the lives of the world's peoples is something we truly cherish.
+The mission of the International Association of Music Libraries, Archives and Documentation Centres (IAML) is to broaden access to music resources through international collaboration and advocacy, to support research, learning, performance and enjoyment.
+Our members open up the vast world of information and repertoire in their daily interactions with students, educators, researchers, musicians, and the general public.
+We work to promote and preserve musical heritage among diverse cultures as we recognise the importance of music in the lives of the world’s people.

 Muziekcentrum van de Omroep library being dismantled